 And that is all folks!
 Hope you learned something new today.
 Questions about any of this?
 Share in the comments or email me: firstname.lastname@example.org

 And as always – cheers to Health & Profits,

 Courses & Resources:

 ETF and Index Fund Investing – Simplified!
 This is a best-seller course all about fund investing.
 You will learn how to make EDUCATED investment decisions when it comes to Index Funds and ETFs.
-Not sure where to allocate your IRA, retirement account money or want to add more funds to your investment account?
-You will LOVE this class.
 Your investment will pay dividends for life.
-For details and to enroll, click here.